genixpro/kwola/docs/architecture.md

 Its order defines both TraceNet output channels and recorded action indexes.
 Inference and sample assembly share the legacy screenshot transform: grayscale, aspect-preserving configured downscale, dimensions rounded upward to a multiple of eight, and values rounded to two decimals.
-Current-state training crops are seeded and action-centred; next-state crops use a separately seeded random centre.
+Current-state training crops are seeded and action-centred.
+Next-state targets retain the complete processed viewport and use the same overlapping tile planner and center-weighted reconstruction as inference.
-Next-state augmentation makes up to eight random attempts to keep at least one valid action visible, then uses an action-centred fallback.
-A trace with no valid action even in that fallback is rejected.
-Images, action masks, reward masks, coordinates, and recent-action features are cropped together.
+Shape-compatible tiles are evaluated together without padding.
+Global coordinates, action masks, action-map availability, reward masks, and recent-action features remain aligned.
+Convolutional blocks use mode-independent spatial GroupNorm.
-Current and next crops have equal default dimensions.
-Convolutional blocks use mode-independent spatial GroupNorm; their legacy BatchNorm-shaped state keeps schema-v2 checkpoints strictly loadable, but crop-specific running statistics no longer affect predictions.
-Inference evaluates overlapping training-sized tiles and center-weights their overlap into full-viewport maps.

 TraceNet retains separate immediate- and discounted-future reward maps.
 Their masked sum is the action-value map used directly by greedy inference.
 Training uses masked Double DQN: the online model selects the next valid spatial action, the target model evaluates it, terminal transitions receive a zero future target, and an empty next-action mask also produces zero bootstrap value.
 Both reward heads train immediately with Smooth L1 loss.
-Optional cursor, execution-feature, and future-symbol auxiliaries remain; the future-symbol target is detached.
+Cursor, execution-feature, and future-symbol auxiliaries are enabled.
+Demonstrated regions are pooled; execution and future-symbol heads receive an action embedding, while cursor remains spatial-only.
+Execution uses binary cross entropy, cursor uses categorical cross entropy, and the normalized future-symbol target comes from the target network.
 A conservative margin loss lowers the highest valid action outside the demonstrated region until it is at least the configured margin below the demonstrated Q value, limiting offline-Q extrapolation without raising the demonstrated value.
 Its default weight and margin are both `0.1`; a zero weight disables it.
 Gradients are clipped and